disaster recovery assistance

 -

-City Council approved Resolution 26-013 authorizing a letter of support for a proposed state Individual Assistance disaster recovery grant program.
+City Council passed Resolution 26-013 authorizing a letter of support for a proposed state Individual Assistance disaster recovery grant program.

 City Council -

-The proposal described in the agenda would set aside $30 million to assist individuals and businesses impacted by natural disasters when federal aid is unavailable, contingent on being enacted into state law.
+The supported state proposal was described as setting aside $30 million to assist individuals and businesses impacted by natural disasters when federal aid is unavailable, contingent on enactment into state law.

 City Council -

-The agenda description states the program would be administered by the Wisconsin Department of Military Affairs and intended to provide faster, more accessible relief following a Governor-declared state of emergency.
+The agenda description stated the proposed program would be administered by the Wisconsin Department of Military Affairs and intended to provide faster, more accessible relief following a Governor-declared state of emergency.

 City Council -